Firmware 7.10 or higher

 - For Internet Explorer® IE11, Windows 8.1 or later is required

 - Internet Explorer and Microsoft Edge™: 1-second video delay when streaming H.264

 - Microsoft Edge™: No support for Edge 40.
 Connecting to a camera will fail with "Unauthorized" message due to an bug in Microsoft Edge 40 browser.

-- Safari®: Temporarily no support for H.264 video streaming due to a bug in the Safari® browser
+- Safari®: No support for H.264 video streaming in Safari® browser for mobile devices (iOS devices)

 AXIS Media Control is not required anymore for video streaming H.264 or RTSP.
 Displaying H.264 and RTSP video streams in the web interface (e.g., live view or when setting up analytics) requires that the browser can connect over WebSockets.
 Support for RTSP video streams over WebSockets requires an updated browser and that the network and proxy settings are configured to allow WebSockets.